ethical-se/ese-practices/practices/ESE-ValueRetrospective.md

 * Get all team members actively involved in the retrospective.
 Reflect from multiple perspectives, including but not limited to end users, product owner/manager, development team, operations staff.
 * Create an open, trusted atmosphere; retrospectives are not the right place for blame games.[^1]
 * Reserve enough time for the ethics- and value-related part; run it as a separate meeting if other topics (tools, practices, etc.) take too much time and attention.
 * Record the results in a team-internal space.
-Control access to it strictly; do not forget to remove accessr rights when a team member leaves.
+Control access to it strictly; do not forget to remove access rights when a team member leaves.
 * Run Value Retrospectives more often than other retrospectives when new to ESE, IEEE Std.
 7000.
+* Add questions about impact of software if you find the ones in ESE to be incomplete.
+For instance, the Proactive CARE (onsider, Analyze, Review, and Evaluate) process sketched on the [ACM ethics website](https://ethics.acm.org/wp-content/uploads/2021/03/Proactive-CARE-for-Computing-Professionals.pdf) ask several more.

 [^1]: Is there any right place and time for them?